-The accumulator (A) is the primary register in a 65x processor.
-Almost all arithmetic and most logical operations are performed on data in the accumulator, with the result of the operation being stored in the accumulator.
-For example, to add two numbers which are stored in memory, you must first load one of them into the accumulator.
+The accumulator (\mathbf{A}) is the primary register in the 65x processor.
+Almost all arithmetic and most local operations are performed on the data in the accumulator, with the result of the operation being stored in the accumulator.
+For example to add two numbers which are stored in memory, you must first load one of them into the accumulator.
 Then you add the other to it and the result is automatically stored in the accumulator, replacing the value previously loaded there.